kubecost/docs/apis/apis-overview/api-aggregator-diagnostics.md

-# Aggregator diagnostic APIs
+# Aggregator Diagnostic APIs

-APIs exposed by Kubecost Aggregator for troubleshooting without inspecting the PV directly.
+Below are APIs exposed by Kubecost Aggregator for troubleshooting without inspecting the PV directly.

 #### `/model/debug/orchestrator`